Putin Warns Against Crossing Russia's ‘Red Lines,' Talks Up Military Advancement

 Moscow will respond "harshly," "quickly" and "asymmetrically" to foreign provocations, Putin told an audience of Russia's top officials and lawmakers, adding that he "hoped" no foreign actor would cross Russia's "red lines," according to a Reuters translation.

 Putin also touted the country's planned investment in expanded military education, hypersonic weapons and intercontinental ballistic missiles.
-But Russia wants peace and arms control agreements, he stressed simultaneously.
+But he also stressed that Russia wants peace and arms control agreements.

 The comments came in the final half hour of the 90-minute speech, which was predominantly focused on Russia's fight against the coronavirus pandemic and domestic economic and social issues.

-The speech came against the backdrop of deteriorating tensions with the U.S. and EU, and follows the recent imposition of sanctions on Russia from the Joe Biden administration over alleged cyberattacks, human rights violations and activity in Ukraine.
+The speech came against the backdrop of deteriorating tensions with the U.S. and EU, and follows the recent imposition of sanctions on Russia from the Biden administration over alleged cyberattacks, human rights violations and a Russian military buildup along the border with Ukraine.

+As the address was taking place, protests have taken place across Russia in support of the jailed Putin critic Alexei Navalny, who has become dangerously ill and has been moved to a prison hospital following a hunger strike.
+The news prompted warnings from the U.S. that there would be "consequences" if Russia allows Navalny to die in jail.

+Over 100 people have been detained in the protests so far on Wednesday, according to OVD-Info, an independent Russian NGO that monitors rallies.